retrophozeac/Disaster-Response-Coordination/memory-bank/activeContext.md

 ## Current Challenges

+### Web Scraper Failure
+- **Challenge:** The web scraping service for the `/api/updates` endpoint is not working.
+The selectors for the FEMA and/or Red Cross websites are likely outdated.
+- **Mitigation:** The service needs to be debugged by examining the current HTML of the target websites and updating the selectors.

 ### Time Constraint Management
 - **Challenge:** 8-10 hour limit for comprehensive feature set
 - **Mitigation:** MVP-first approach, aggressive AI tool usage